modxorg/Docs/en/getting-started/glossary.md

 A packaged and zipped collection of Transport Vehicles, that can be easily distributed ("transported") from one Core Workspace to another.

-## Package Management

-A web service that enables remote [installation](building-sites/extras) of Transport Packages directly from the Manager.

 ## Transport Vehicles

 An intelligent container that encapsulates any artifact that can be distributed in a Transport Package.
 Transport Vehicles store their payloads in a portable format.